aiman-al-masoud/deixiscript/src/transpile/README.md

 Check that the relationships between the entities in the World Model don't conflict with the constraints imposed by the Conceptual Model.

-# Generate updated Deixiscript ASTs
+# Sort list of Deixiscript ASTs by order of execution

-Replace anaphoric references with explicit references.
-Re-sort the instructions in the right order of execution.
+Re-sort the instructions in the right order of execution, using a topological sort algorithm.

 # Translation from Deixiscript AST to Intermediate AST